-Tammy Wynn is the Founder and CEO of Angel’s Paws, a pet hospice company that provides end of life care for animals.
-Angel’s Paws is the only pet service of its kind in the country, with over 85 partnering veterinary hospitals.
+- Founder and CEO of Angel’s Paws, a pet hospice company that is the only pet service of its kind in the country, that partners with over 85 veterinary hospitals.

-Wynn is a proud mom herself to furry friends—two of which she adopted directly from the Veterinary Technology program as a student at UC Blue Ash.
-Wynn describes finding her way to UC Blue Ash’s Vet Tech program as a “happy accident.”
+- Adopted two pets directly from the Veterinary Technology program as a student at UC Blue Ash and describes finding her way to the program as a “happy accident.”

 Rachel Richardson - 2015

-When Richardson is not working to serve the voice of residents within Warren County, she volunteers as a guardian ad litem to give a voice to children within the foster care system who’ve been removed from their homes due to abuse or neglect.
+- Volunteers as a guardian ad litem to give a voice to children within foster care system who’ve been removed form their homes due to abuse or neglect.

 Mary Noel Lucy Reuter - 2015